blackbytegames/blackbytegames.github.io/lanegraph/manual/tutorials/basic-setup.md

 5. Position the target near your lane
 6. Enter Play Mode
 7. Check the Console for output

-## Expected Results

-You should see:
-- "Lane Graph Initialized!" message
-- Information about the closest lane found
-- Lane width and point count

-## Troubleshooting

-**Issue**: Lanes don't appear in Scene view
-- **Solution**: Make sure the Lane Profile is assigned and has lanes configured

-**Issue**: "Scene not in build settings" error when building
-- **Solution**: Go to File > Build Settings, click "Add Open Scenes"

-**Issue**: No lane found at runtime
-- **Solution**: Ensure target is within reasonable distance of the path (< 100 units)

-**Issue**: Build fails with errors
-- **Solution**: Check Console for specific errors, ensure all components have valid profiles

-## What You Learned

-In this tutorial, you:
-- Created a lane profile
-- Added a path component to your scene
-- Shaped the path using nodes
-- Built the lane graph data
-- Queried lanes at runtime

 ## Next Steps